cyrpaut/wps-2019-snap/README.md

 # Post install configuration
 For security reasons, printing from SNAP is disabled by default.
+(See: https://ubuntu.com/blog/a-guide-to-snap-permissions-and-interfaces)
-In order to have printing from WPS working you need to execute the folloging command:
+In order to have printing from WPS working you need either to enable it from the SnapStore permissions or to execute the folloging command:
 ```
 sudo snap connect wps-2019-snap:cups-control :cups-control
 ```